Trump's tax returns to be released Friday after long fight

 The House passed a bill in response that would require audits of any president’s income tax filings.
 Republicans strongly opposed the legislation, raising concerns that a law requiring audits would infringe on taxpayer privacy and could lead to audits being weaponized for political gain.

-Republicans have argued that Democrats will regret the move once Republicans take power in January, and they warn that the committee’s new GOP chair will be under pressure to seek and make public the tax returns of other prominent people.

-The measure, approved mostly along party lines, has little chance of becoming law in the final days of this Congress.
+The measure, approved mostly along party lines, has little chance of becoming law anytime soon with a new Republican-led House being sworn in in January.
 Rather, it is seen as a starting point for future efforts to bolster oversight of the presidency.

+Republicans have argued that Democrats will regret the move once Republicans take power next week, and they warn that the committee’s new GOP chair will be under pressure to seek and make public the tax returns of other prominent people.

 Every president and major-party candidate since Richard Nixon has voluntarily made at least summaries of their tax information available to the public.
 Trump bucked that trend as a candidate and as president, repeatedly asserting that his taxes were “under audit” and couldn’t be released.